toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 If you can't describe what you are doing as a process, you don't know what you're doing

 Without writers, stories would not be written, Without actors, stories could not be brought to life - Angie-Marie Delsante

+Only human beings can look directly at something, have all the information they need to make an accurate prediction, perhaps even momentarily make the accurate prediction, and then say that it isn't so. - Gavin de Becker, The Gift of Fear

 ## CheckList